WASasquatch/was_affine/README.md

 - **Stable video** through temporal modes keep masks consistent or "*noisy*" across frames.
 - **Subtle influence** goes a long way with small shifts (scale 0.95–0.98, bias −0.01), but playing with the mask strength can yield interesting results.
   - Some models are more sensitive to this than others.
+- **Not Noise Injection** – does not inject noise, but instead steers the denoiser toward darker or brighter outputs by applying controlled scale and bias to masked regions of the existing noise.
+  - Latent Noise Injection is powerful, but can lead to collapsed noise structure and and color burning.

 ---

 ## 🔧 Typical workflow
 1. Run an **Advanced KSampler/Custom Sampling** for the high-noise sigmas; stop at your split step.
 2. Add **Latent Affine**.
 Optionally add **Latent Affine Options** and connect it to `options`.
-3. Resume with the second **Advanced KSampler/Custom Sampling** for the low-noise sigmas (It may be best to retain the same scheduler/samplers and seed, but experimentation is always encouraged).
+3. Resume with the second **Advanced KSampler/Custom Sampling** for the low-noise sigmas
+  - It may be best to retain the same scheduler/samplers and seed, but experimentation is always encouraged.

 ---